sparks-cam/sparks-cam.github.io/_posts/2025-10-15-wildmagic-sorcerer.md

 - Level 1: Magic Initiate (Wizard) or Alert
 - Later: War Caster, Resilient (CON)

-### Combat Role
-- Arcane striker with volatility
-- Mobile burst damage dealer
-- Party wildcard with improved reliability

 ---

 ## Final Thoughts

-Skrik is designed for low-lore, high-freedom campaigns.
+Skez is designed for low-lore, high-freedom campaigns.
 He works equally well as comic relief or as a tragic figure shaped by forces beyond his understanding.

 Most importantly, he has a clear reason to adventure, a reason to stay with a party, and enough instability for the world to meaningfully react to his presence.